1

 What can I do with a multimedia design degree?

-An interactive media designer creates digital content such as websites, apps, multimedia presentations, and interactive experiences.
-They use skills in graphic design, user experience (UX), and tools like Adobe Creative Suite and HTML/CSS to develop engaging, user-friendly interfaces for various platforms.
+An interactive multimedia designer creates engaging digital content such as websites, apps, and multimedia presentations by combining graphic design, user experience, and programming skills.
+They use tools like Adobe Creative Suite and coding languages to develop interactive features that enhance user engagement and communication.

 What jobs can you get with an interactive media degree?

-An interactive media degree prepares individuals for roles such as multimedia designer, user experience (UX) designer, web developer, animation artist, and digital content creator.
-These jobs often require skills in graphic design, coding, and familiarity with tools like Adobe Creative Suite and HTML/CSS, and may involve working in creative agencies, tech companies, or freelance environments.
+An interactive media degree can lead to roles such as multimedia designer, user experience (UX) designer, web developer, digital content creator, and interactive media specialist.
+These jobs typically require skills in graphic design, animation, coding, and familiarity with tools like Adobe Creative Suite and HTML/CSS.

 What is interactive multimedia design?